 Why Mechanical Engineering?

-Mechanical engineers have some of the most versatile training of any of the engineering disciplines which touch virtually every aspect of modern life.
+Mechanical engineers have some of the most versatile training of any of the engineering disciplines, which touch virtually every aspect of modern life.
 If a system is manufactured, generates heat, needs to be protected from its environment, needs to be transported, or needs to move, there is a good chance someone with mechanical training had a part in designing it.
 Graduates employ concepts from foundational topics like physics, chemistry, and mathematics to study mechanical and fluid/thermal systems.
 Because every industry values a mechanical engineer’s problem-solving capabilities, a student pursuing such a degree will enjoy tremendous career flexibility in disciplines as varied as research, manufacturing, product and systems design and testing, health care, energy, the military, transportation, and consumer products.
-A mechanical engineering education is also excellent preparation for technical management, business, law, or technical sales.
+Education in mechanical engineering is also excellent preparation for technical management, business, law, or technical sales.

-Penn State Altoona mechanical engineering graduates will be educated in a diverse range of industries for large multinational companies and small local firms alike.
-They will be well prepared to work in virtually every industry such as small startups of all stripes, manufacturing, automation, robotics, public works, power generation, defense, automotive, HVAC, aerospace and propulsion, heavy equipment, computer hardware, rail, ship and yacht manufacturing, commercial/residential building installation design, mining, wind/solar, and countless more.
+Penn State Altoona Mechanical Engineering graduates will be educated in a diverse range of industries for large multinational companies and small local firms alike.
+They will be well prepared to work in virtually every industry, such as small startups of all stripes, manufacturing, automation, robotics, public works, power generation, defense, automotive, HVAC, aerospace and propulsion, heavy equipment, computer hardware, rail, ship and yacht manufacturing, commercial/residential building installation design, mining, wind/solar, and countless more.
 They will also be equipped to work as managers due to their broad educational background and creative problem-solving skills.
 In addition, our engineering graduates regularly accept positions at Fortune 500 companies such as Ingersoll Rand, Boeing, Toshiba-Westinghouse, General Electric, Lockheed Martin, Northrop Grumman, Dow Chemical, ExxonMobil, Procter & Gamble, United Technologies Corporation, and Johnson & Johnson.